May'n: Career

 In 2014, May'n released her fifth album New World.
 She then returned to the United States with a solo concert in San Francisco and a performance at Union Square for J-Pop Summit Festival 2014.

 May'n performed "Yamaidare darlin'", which was used as the first opening theme to the 2015 anime television series Aquarion Logos, and later performed the songs "Yoake no Logos", which was used as the second opening theme to Aquarion Logos, and the series' second ending theme "Hontō no Koe wo Anata ni Azuketakute", which was performed with Haruka Chisuga.
 She released her fifth album Powers of Voice on September 7, 2015.
 She would also make an appearance at Animax Carnival Malaysia in March of that year.
 In 2016, she performed the song "Belief", which was used as the opening theme to the anime television series Taboo Tattoo.
 She performed the song "Hikari Aru Basho e", which is used as the ending theme to the 2016 anime television series Izetta: The Last Witch.
 She also appeared at Animax Carnival Philippines in October of that year.

 In 2017, May'n collaborated with idol unit Wake Up, Girls! in performing the song "One in a Billion", which was used as the opening theme to the anime television series Restaurant to Another World.
 She made an appearance at Illinois' Anime Central event in May, and she also appeared at Anime Festival Asia Indonesia in August as a replacement for singer Ami Wajima, who had cancelled her appearance for health reasons.
 She released her sixth album Peace of Smile on October 30, 2017.
 She returned to Singapore in March 2018 for the anime event Anime Garden, and she appeared at the Anisong World Matsuri event in Los Angeles in July of that year.
 In September 2018, May'n and Megumi Nakajima, who played the role of Ranka Lee in Macross Frontier, released the single "Good job!"; it was their first Macross-related single in seven years.
 She released an album titled Yell!! and a single titled "Kiba to Tsubasa" (牙と翼) on July 31, 2019, which was used as the ending theme to the anime series Kochoki: Wakaki Nobunaga.
 She appeared at Cosplay Mania in the Philippines in September 2019.

 In 2022, May'n became a part of the mixed-media project D4DJ, voicing the role of Neo of the in-universe group Abyssmare.

+In 2026, May'n released "Love is the Strongest", the ending theme of the TV Asahi tokusatsu series Super Space Sheriff Gavan Infinity.